deployHuman/PHPImageHandler/README.md

 Quick repo for easy handling of image

-Will work both with GD and Imagick Extensions
+Will work both with GD and Imagick Extensions.

+Removes all Exif data.

 ### Composer